Abu Simbel: Shortlisted proposals

-Eventually two proposals were identified as being technical feasible.
+Eventually two proposals were identified as being technically feasible.
 One from André Coyne and Jean Bellier, from the French engineering firm of Coyne et Bellier (now Tractebel Engineering) was for the temples to remain in position, protected by a curved 240 ft high thin-walled concrete dam with a reflecting pool in front of the temples.
 Visitors would arrive by boat and disembark at the top of the dam.
 Pumps would be required to permanently manage the seepage of water from the lake through the dam.
-This idea was dismissed due to the risks of the extensive drainage system failing but also due to its expected due to an estimated cost of $82 million), high ongoing operating costs and the believe that temples would slowly be damaged by damp arising from capillary attraction.
+This idea was dismissed due to the risks of the extensive drainage system failing but also due to its estimated cost of $82 million, high ongoing operating costs, and the belief that the temples would slowly be damaged by damp arising from capillary attraction.

 The second was from the Italian firm of Italconsult, following an idea by Pierre Gassola.
 They proposed cutting away the top of the cliff above the temples, before cutting behind them to sever them from the cliff.
 A reinforced concrete platform would then be inserted under them and after enclosing each in a massive concrete box they would then be raised on hydraulic jacks up 200 ft to a higher location.
 The Great Temple was estimated to weigh 250,000 tons while the combined estimated weight of the Small Temple and its concrete box was 100,000 tons.
 No structure of this weight had ever been lifted before, and as well as its significant cost it would take three years before it would be possible to actually commence raising the temples, despite the reservoir was expected to begin being raised in the autumn of 1964.
 This proposal was estimated to cost $62 million.
 Despite this UNESCO announced on 10 June 1962 that it was their preferred option and commissioned the Swedish engineering consulting firm Vattenbyggnadsbyrån (VBB) to oversee the project.